Srichand Goyal: Early life

 Born in village Kaimbla in Karnal, in Punjab Province (British India), on 15 August 1915, he was educated at Ramjas High School, Delhi; St. Stephen's College, Delhi, Delhi; and Law College, Delhi.
 He married Pushpa Lata Goyal on 14 March 1956.

 Political life

-A founder-member of the All India Jan Sangh, he also served as the Secretary and Vice-president of the Punjab Jan Sangh.
+As a founding member of the All India Jan Sangh, he also served as the Secretary and Vice-president of the Punjab Jan Sangh.
 He was a member of the Punjab Legislative Council twice (February 1958 - April 1960, and April 1964 - October 1966).
 He also served as Chairman of the Petitions Committee; Member, Committee on Government Assurances; and Member.
 Public Accounts Committee and the Estimates Committee.
-In the elections for the Chandigarh (Lok Sabha constituency) held in March 1967, Goyal bagged 23,393 votes and defeated Amar Nath Vidyalankar of the Congress who had 11,323 votes.
+In the elections for the Chandigarh (Lok Sabha constituency) held in March 1967, Goyal bagged 23,393 votes and overcame Amar Nath Vidyalankar of the Congress who had 11,323 votes.
 Harbans Singh Gujral of the Swatantra Party came third.
 However, in 1971, Goyal's vote fell to 16,854 votes and he lost to Amar Nath Vidyalankar who secured 48,335 votes.

 An advocate, he was imprisoned during the Emergency.